AcetaiaDec 10th, 2011 | By jdixon | Category: Blog

 Profumi Estensi, Real Good Food’s supplier of traditional aceto balsamico, works with vinegar makers who produce balsamico on a very small scale, primarily for their family and friends.
 They’re willing to sell a little to offset their costs, which can reach hundreds of euros every year.
 On our last trip to Italy we met Sergio, one of these producers in Modena.

-Sergio unlocked the doors to an assuming building behind his house.
+Sergio unlocked the doors to an unassuming building behind his house.
 Balsamic vinegar is a popular target for thieves since it’s so valuable, so most small producers keep their operations secret.
 We climbed a steep ladder up into the attic to the acetaia (ah-che-taya or vinegar works).
 The vinegar has been traditionally made in attics that provide heat in the summer to aid evaporation, but commercial balsamic producers have abandoned this approach.
-Hunched under the low ceiling, we followed Sergio as he flipped back the cloth squares covering the evaporation holes on the tops of the barrels, dipping spoons into the thick balsamico.
+Hunched under the low ceiling, we followed Sergio as he flipped back the cloth squares covering the evaporation holes on the tops of the barrels; he handed us small spoons that we dipped into the thick balsamico.

 Only a handful of people ever get to see a family acetaia, and we felt incredibly privileged.
 Sergio inherited some of his barrels from his father, and he grew up learning how to mix vinegar from the different barrels in the batteria to get the complex flavor of true aceto balsamico.
 Watching him move among the barrels and seeing his eyes light up as he talked about the vinegar, we both wondered how he could bear to part with a single drop.